openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/11/14

-* Jobs submitted by sbatch or srun may not be starting properly for some users, possibly due to authentication issues.
+* Jobs submitted by sbatch or srun may not be starting properly for some users intermitently, possibly due to authentication or network issues.
 Investigating.
-Please let me know at jan.mandel@ucdenver.edu if this happens to you, even intermittently.
+Please let me know at jan.mandel@ucdenver.edu if you see this happen.

 ### 2022/11/04